djwugee/RepoGPT/README.md

 This app is an enhanced version of [MarcoWorms/RefactorGPT](https://github.com/MarcoWorms/RefactorGPT) with the following extra features:

 - Dark theme
+- Merged files copy button
 - Access to private repositories with an access token
 - External link to generate key/token
 - Show/hide key/token
 - Remember the last used repository
-- Merged files copy button
+- Streamed response from OpenAI API
 - Error handling and loading states

 ---